 - Distribution transformers

 - Dry type transformer

 - Grounding transformers

 - Toroidal transformer

-Apart from the above there are various transformer types such as RF transformers, audio transformers, solid state transformers etc. which are not discussed in this section.
+Apart from the types of transformers mentioned above, there are various other transformer types such as RF transformers, audio transformers, solid-state transformers etc. which are not discussed in this section.

 Transformers that are used at the generating station to step up generated voltage are normally referred to as power transformers.
 These transformers are usually rated above 500kVA and are present between the generator and the distribution circuits.
 These transformers are also known as step-up transformers.
 Their construction varies with rating and installation locations.
 For outdoor use, they are usually oil-immersed whereas for power transformers intended for indoor use are primarily dry type.

 Depending on the kVA rating power transformers are classified into small power transformers: 500 to 7500kVA, medium power transformers: 7500kVA to 100MVA and Large power transformers: above 100MVA.
 Medium and large power transformers are equipped with added arrangements for cooling, tap changing arrangements and Buchholz relay for internal fault protection.
 In addition to that, an oil conservator tank is also present all power transformers.
 The above image of an outdoor type power transformer can be familiar to you.

 Distribution transformers do the same job of delivering the power to consumers at required voltage levels.
 These type of transformers are step down transformers – meaning that their function is to reduce the applied voltage to lower levels, to fulfil the requirements of consumers or load centres.
 Even though industrial standards limit the rating of distribution transformers to 500kVA, even higher ratings are also being manufactured.

 Constructional features of these transformers are similar to that of power transformers, but sometimes lack Buchholz relay, oil conservator and cooling arrangements.
 Distribution transformers are available in single-phase as well as three-phase versions.